 Prerequisites: experience managing the information security systems for a firm for five years.

-Exam: The test’s 150 multiple-choice questions are answered in four hours.
-The passing score is 450, and the possible scores range from 200 to 800.
-Four knowledge domains or subjects that are pertinent to the task are covered in the test.
+Exam: The 150 multiple-choice questions are answered in four hours.
+The passing score is 450, and possible scores range from 200 to 800.
+The test covers four knowledge domains or subjects pertinent to the task.

 6. Certified Information Systems Auditor (CISA)